 2000 – WCQS plans the renovation of its building and a Capital Campaign to fund this extensive project.

-2003 - "Transmitting to Tomorrow" - the $2 million WCQS Capital Campaign begins.
-Its objectives are to renovate our building; acquire a new radio license and create a second radio programming service; extend our signal into five additional communities with new translators; convert to modern, digital equipment; and attain financial independence by paying off our mortgage.
+2003 – "Transmitting to Tomorrow," the $2 million WCQS Capital Campaign, begins.
+Its objectives are building renovations; the acquisition of a new radio license and the creation of a second radio programming service; the extension of the signal into five additional communities with new translators; a conversion to modern, digital equipment; and the realization of WCQS’ financial independence by paying off the station’s mortgage.

 2004 – Garrison Keillor brings his Rhubarb Tour of "A Prairie Home Companion" to Asheville in February; Thomas Wolfe Auditorium sells out!
 Renovation of the WCQS building begins in August.

-2006 - Translator service begins to Bryson City; Digital (HD Radio) transmitter installed for WCQS.
+2006 – Translator service begins to Bryson City; a digital (HD Radio) transmitter is installed for WCQS.

-2008 - WYQS goes on the air in Mars Hill with full-time news and talk programming.
+2008 – WYQS goes on the air in Mars Hill with full-time news and talk programming.
 WYQS programming becomes the HD-2 service on WCQS.
-"The Mountain Air Network" becomes our umbrella name for all WNCPRI programming and transmitter/translator network.
+"The Mountain Air Network" becomes the station’s umbrella name for all WNCPRI programming and transmitter/translator networks.

-2009 - StoryCorps, the NPR/Library of Congress oral history project, brings its mobile recording studio to Asheville for a six-week stay.
-Renovation of WCQS offices and studios completed on the first floor of the station's building.
-The WFQS transmitter in Franklin converts to HD, allowing the wider distributionof WYQS news/talk programming.
+2009 – StoryCorps, the NPR/Library of Congress oral history project, brings its mobile recording studio to Asheville for a six-week stay.
+Renovation of WCQS offices and studios is completed on the first floor of the station's building.
+The WFQS transmitter in Franklin converts to HD, allowing a wider distribution of WYQS news/talk programming.

 2017 – In February, WCQS hosts NPR’s “Michel Martin: Going There” at the Diana Wortham Theatre.
 The event is a big success and provides a soft launch for Blue Ridge Public Radio, the new parent identity and home of WCQS and its sister station, BPR News.
 On March 6 the official launch of Blue Ridge Public Radio and BPR News begins, while WCQS continues broadcasting its mix of NPR content, classical music and entertainment.

-2018 – Nearly one year later, WCQS’ name is changed to BPR Classic, completing a strategic re-branding process.
+2018 – Little more than one year later, WCQS’ name is changed to BPR Classic, completing a strategic rebranding process.
 Blue Ridge Public Radio continues to thrive as the home of NPR in Western North Carolina, while a soft launch campaign helps guide longtime listeners, donors and other important audiences toward the understanding that nothing has changed about WCQS other than its name.
 In early May, the soft launch ends with great success.
 Blue Ridge Public Radio, and its two stations, BPR News and BPR Classic, are now strategically rebranded for a bright future.